Rujit69/minor_ml_models/readme.txt

 © 2025 Rujit, Roshna, Kalya, Sandhya.
 All rights reserved.
 This project is for educational and personal use only.
+This project is a machine learning-based image face detection application.
+It uses a pre-trained model to detect and highlight faces in uploaded images, providing users with an easy-to-use interface for face recognition tasks.

 Commercial use, redistribution, or copying without explicit permission is prohibited.